frabadd/Evoluticos/README.md

 ### Solution 1

-A possible encoding for the model could be through a chromosome in base 3 [0, 1, *], where each gene corresponds to an attribute.
-The final solution will consist of several individuals in a population that collectively contribute to the success of the prediction.
+Use binary chromosomes to indicate which attributes are considered, along with weight values for each attribute that determine its influence on the decision rule.

 ### Solution 2

-Another solution involves using binary chromosomes to indicate which attributes are considered, along with weight values for each attribute that determine its influence on the decision rule.
+A chromosome represents a Decision Tree made up of logic operators and attributes.

 ## Team